 - IFC is an open file format and will always accessible by future software.
 Anyone committing to software that doesn’t support an open file format is risking being unable to access files just a few years later.

 - Protection of Intellectual Property: sharing IFC files restricts information to simple 3D geometry and the building data you want to share, whereas sharing proprietary format files also shares intelligent objects that you may well have invested time and money into.

 Yurky Cross have been working towards BIM for a few years now.
-We now model all our projects in 3D and are on track for Level 2 BIM in 2016.
+We now model all our projects in 3D and are on track to be Level 2 BIM-ready in 2016.